bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 stated in the mapped functions.
 If multiple function of same name are in the name-space the function is qualified with the containing module or library name.

-The actual implementing functions are usual (maybe existing) functions.
+A behaviour's actual implementation consists of functions.
-To illustrate `push` on basis of an array:
+Here `push` on basis of an array:

 		family E :: _
 		fn array-push :: E[] stack -> E e -> E[]